Towards Explaining Distribution Shifts: Experiments

-\paragraph{Explaining Shifts in H\&E Images Across Hospitals} We apply this distribution counterfactual approach the Camelyon17 dataset \cite{bandi2018detection} which is a real-world distribution shift dataset that consists of whole-slide histopathology images from five different hospitals.
+\paragraph{Explaining Shifts in H\&E Images Across Hospitals} We apply this distribution counterfactual approach to the Camelyon17 dataset \cite{bandi2018detection} which is a real-world distribution shift dataset that consists of whole-slide histopathology images from five different hospitals.
 We use the Stanford WILDS \cite{koh2021wilds} variant of the dataset which converts the whole-slide images into over 400 thousand patches.
-Since each hospital has varying hematoxylin and eosin (H\&E) staining characteristics, this, among other batch effects, leads to heterogeneous image distributions across hospitals as can be seen in \autoref{fig:shift-counterfactuals}.
+Since each hospital has varying hematoxylin and eosin (H\&E) staining characteristics, this, among other batch effects, leads to heterogeneous image distributions across hospitals, as suggested by { \textbf{insight 1}} in \autoref{fig:shift-counterfactuals}.

 To generate the counterfactual examples, we treat each hospital as a domain and train a StarGAN model \cite{choi2018stargan} to translate between each domain.
 For training, we followed the original training approach seen in \cite{choi2018stargan}, with the exception that we perform no center cropping.
-After training, we can generate distribution counterfactual examples via inputting a source image and the label of the target hospital domain to the model.
-Counterfactual generation was done for all five hospitals and can be seen in the right-hand side of \autoref{fig:shift-counterfactuals}.
-It can be seen that the StarGAN model captures the different staining characteristics across the hospitals.
-For example, hospital 1 ($P_1$) consists of mostly light staining and thus transporting to this domain usually involves a lightening of image while $P_3$ seems to have more hematoxylin stain thus leading to deeper purple images when pushing onto this domain.
-We can also see that the model tends to respect the content of the image where patches which contain tumor cells (\eg the $P_5$ sample on the right-hand side) still contain tumor cells in the counterfactual cases and likewise for lymphocyte cells (\eg the $P_4$ sample on right-hand side).
-We further explore content-based changes (as opposed to style changes) of an image using the CelebA dataset in \autoref{ssec:counterfactual-explanations-with-CelebA}.
+After training, we can generate distribution counterfactual examples by inputting a source image and the label of the target hospital domain to the model.
+Counterfactual generation was done for all five hospitals and can be seen on the right-hand side of \autoref{fig:shift-counterfactuals}.
+It can be seen that the distributional counterfactuals lead to { \textbf{insight 2}} ---that each hospital has a distinct level of staining that seems to be characteristic across samples from the same hospital.
+For example, $P_1$ (hospital 1) consists of mostly light staining, and thus transporting to this domain usually involves lightening of the image.
+Thus, if a practitioner is building a model which should generalize to slides from a new hospital within a network, { \textbf{insight 2}} confirms that controlling for different levels of staining (\eg color augmentations) is necessary in the training pipeline.
+We further explore distinctly content-based counterfactuals (as opposed to style changes such as levels of staining) of an image using the CelebA dataset in \autoref{ssec:counterfactual-explanations-with-CelebA}.